Guj: 100 pc eligible population in Surat city inoculated with first dose of COVID-19 vaccine

 "Surat has administered the first dose of COVID-19 vaccine to 100 per cent of eligible beneficiaries.
 To the best of our knowledge, Surat has become the first among the country's big cities, with population of over 50 lakh, to achieve this target," deputy municipal commissioner, (Health), SMC, Ashish Naik told PTI.

-The second dose of the vaccine has been administered to around 48.4 per cent, or 16.61 lakh beneficiaries so far, it was stated.
+According to the data released by the civic body, the second dose of the vaccine has been administered to around 48.4 per cent, or 16.61 lakh beneficiaries so far.

 The SMC had achieved the goal by setting up vaccination camps, targeting workplaces, housing societies, and seeking active support from the medical fraternity to encourage people to get their jabs, the official said.